JornWildt/Mason/Documentation/Mason-draft-2.md

 #### Properties for JSON+Files actions

-JSON+Files actions share all the common navigational element properties.
+JSON+Files actions share all the common control element properties.

 ##### `method` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
 It defines the HTTP method to use in the action.